tka4enko90/gfx/wp-content/plugins/woo-product-bundle/readme.txt

 5. Almost done! click Save and see the result

 == Changelog ==

+= 6.0.6 =
+* Fixed: Bundled product is unpurchasable in some cases

 = 6.0.5 =
 * Added: Filter hook 'woosb_get_items' to modify bundled products before showing